On Ilyashenko's Statistical Attractors: Abstract

 \section{Abstract}

-We revisit the notion of statistical attractor defined by Ilyashenko.
-We argue to show that they are optimally defined to exist and to describe the asymptotical statistics of Lebesgue-almost all the orbits.
-We contribute to the theory, defining a minimality concept of $\alpha$-observable statistical attractors and proving that the space is always full Lebesgue decomposable into pairwise disjoint sets that are Lebesgue-bounded away from zero and included in the basins of a finite family of minimally observable statistical attractors.
-We illustrate the abstract theory including, among other examples, the Bowen homeomorphisms with non robust topological heteroclinic cycles.
-We prove the existence of three types of statistical behaviors for these examples.
+We define a minimal $\alpha$-observability of Ilyashenko's statistical attractors.
+We prove that the space is always full Lebesgue decomposable into pairwise disjoint sets that are Lebesgue-bounded away from zero and included in the basins of a finite family of minimal $\alpha$-observable statistical attractors.
+Among other examples, we analyze the Bowen homeomorphisms with non robust topological heteroclinic cycles.
+We prove the existence of three types of statistical behaviours for these examples.

-{ { \em Keywords: } {Statistical attractors; SRB measures; physical measures.}
+{ \em Keywords: } Statistical attractors; SRB measures; physical measures